Superheroes' Superpowers: Spreading Smiles At Local Hospital

 Kids, and adults alike, inside and outside, stopped to take pictures and smile.
 The goal– to make everyone forget about reality, even if it’s just for a few minutes.

-Batman in real life is actually in the mortgage business.
-He got the idea to brighten the day for kids in the hospital when he spent time there with one of his own children.
+Batman in real life, Tim Brigham, is actually in the mortgage business.
+Brigham got the idea to brighten the day for kids in the hospital when he spent time there with one of his own children.